shivamsoni1501/Equity-Trainer/README.md

 # Equity Trainer

-A Flutter based Application for trying out Equity Exchange with tocken money. back-end of the applicaiton is managed on firebase, so this app has real time data-management.
+A Flutter based Application for trying out Equity Exchange with tocken money. data managment and user authentication of the applicaiton is managed on firebase, so this app has real time data-management.

 ## Installation